Need to make educational institutes future ready; IITs pride of nation: President Murmu | Education

 - India

-''India has great talent pool which is yet to be fully tapped.
-We need to make our institutes future ready with new teaching and learning metrics, pedagogy and content,'' she said.
+''India has a great talent pool which is yet to be fully tapped.
+We need to make our institutes adaptable to the future.
+This will require a new teaching-learning matrix, pedagogy and content which are future-oriented.
+I am confident that with our famed IITs, we will be able to nurture the younger generation with necessary knowledge base and right skills to face the challenge,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)